Cryptocurrency Is Taxed In Australia: Here’s What You Need To Know

 Assets that are used for personal use such as your house, car, furniture and jewelry are exempt from CGT.
 Furthermore, any asset that depreciates and is used for taxable purposes such as investment property, business computers and equipment and work vehicle expenses are not subject to CGT.

-Do You Have To Pay Tax On Cryptocurrency In Australia?
+Yes, Most People Need To Pay Tax On Cryptocurrency

 The short answer is that most individuals and businesses must declare their cryptocurrency activities for the financial year.
 The tax treatment of cryptocurrencies depends on whether the individual is classified by the ATO as an investor or trader.

-Anyone that is involved in acquiring or disposing of cryptocurrency is subject to tax implications.
+Anyone who is involved in acquiring or disposing of cryptocurrency is subject to tax implications.
 These can vary depending on the nature of your circumstances and your marginal tax rate.
-Each time you buy, sell, gift, trade, mine or spend cryptocurrency using a debit card, you are performing a Capital Gains Tax event and some or all of the gains may be taxed.
+Each time you buy, sell, gift, trade, mine, or spend cryptocurrency using a debit card, you are performing a Capital Gains Tax event, and some or all of the gains may be taxed.

 For the majority of individuals, the following crypto activities are deemed to be taxable events: